Skip to content

 Join your fellow degree candidates for this interactive course that highlights the importance of true graduate-level analysis by training you in the skills of critically engaging the scholarly literature in your field of study.

-• Accelerated on-campus option: ESC is offered in 2 two-credit Active Learning Weekends.
+- Accelerated on-campus option: ESC is offered in two 2-credit Active Learning Weekends.
 We strongly advise you complete the two weekends in the same academic year with same instructor (part one in fall and part two in spring).

-• Standard on-campus option: ESC is offered in 1 three-week Harvard Summer School (HSS) session.
+- Standard on-campus option: ESC is offered in one 3-week Harvard Summer School (HSS) session.
 This option is ideal for those who want a more traditional on-campus experience.
-HSS offers housing, meal plans, and a prolonged on-campus experience here at Harvard University.
+HSS offers, for an additional fee, housing, meal plans, and a prolonged on-campus experience here at Harvard University.
 Learn more about campus life at Harvard.

 International Students Who Need a Student Visa